jidongxiao/CSCI1200-DataStructures/lectures/01_introduction/README.md

 - An object is computer memory that has a type.
 A type (e.g., int, float, and bool) is a structure to memory and a set of operations.
-- For example, a float is an object and each float variable is assigned to 4 bytes of memory, and this memory is formatted according IEEE floating point standards for what represents the exponent and mantissa.
+- For example, a float is an object and each float variable is assigned to 4 bytes of memory, and this memory is formatted according to the IEEE floating point standards for what represents the exponent and mantissa.
 There are many operations defined on floats, including addition, subtraction, printing to the screen, etc.
 - In C++ and Java the programmer must specify the data type when a new variable is declared.
 The C++ compiler enforces type checking (a.k.a. static typing).
 In contrast, the programmer does not specify the type